Mobile technology and LGfL resources

 - Fronter has mobile apps for Apple iOS and Android platforms.
 (Read more....)

 - All new Fronter developments have a 'mobile first' strategy - so mobile use is considered from the outset on any developments.

 - Fronter does not use any Adobe flash functionality on the Learning Platform.

-information about LGfL Learning Resources and strategies for the future please
+For further information about LGfL Learning Resources and strategies for the future please contact:

 London Grid for Learning Trust,

 CI Tower, St Georges Square, New Malden, KT3 4TE